batichotti/Colossal-Files-Research/README.md

 # 📊 Analysis of Top GitHub Projects Across Popular Programming Languages

 This repository presents a comprehensive analysis of the **30 most-starred GitHub projects** within the **20 most popular programming languages** as ranked by the TIOBE Index.
-The study focuses on understanding the lifecycle of large projects, exploring their origins, growth patterns, and maintenance practices, with particular emphasis on **extensive files** and their evolution.
+The study focuses on understanding the lifecycle of large files on these projects, exploring their origins, growth patterns, and maintenance practices, with particular emphasis on **extensive files** and their evolution.

 ---